Key takeaways:

 - www – This is a subdomain.

-- yourname – This is your actual domain name, the part you get to choose.
+- google – This is your actual domain name, the part you get to choose.

 - .com – This is called a Top-Level Domain (TLD) or domain extension.

-Behind the scenes, the Domain Name System (DNS) translates your domain into an IP address that computers use to locate your site on the internet.
+Behind the scenes, the Domain Name System (DNS) connects that name to the right destination.

 How to buy a domain name for your website

-- Step 3.
-Search the availability of your domain name
+- Search the availability of your domain name

 Domain name best practices